dicepencilpaper/emprise/A Daring Emprise V2.md

 As specified above, the defense stat establishes how difficult it is for your adventurer to hit a target in combat, as well as how difficult it is for your adventurer to be hit.
 The base value for this stat is 5, which in human terms is someone with no armor or any other type of protection, and this number is reduced by the following cummulative factors:

+- Armor: As specified in the Equipment -> Armor section above, each armor type reduces the defense by a specified amount.
+- Cover: Someone behind 50% or more cover will reduce their defense by -2 in addition to any other benefits such as armor.
-These are basic factors that affect defense.
-There might be additional factors from -1 to -5 that are related to things like magic, or a creature's special characteristics.
+- There might be additional factors from -1 to -5 that are related to things like magic, or a creature's special characteristics.

+#### Death